| Read Time: 7 minutes | Medical Malpractice

 What do medical malpractice statistics actually measure? +

 Medical malpractice statistics usually measure how often medical errors occur, how many medical malpractice claims are filed, and how frequently patients receive compensation.
-These numbers may include medical malpractice lawsuit success rates, the amount of payouts and settlements, and trends over time.
-While many statistics are national, they can still help you understand the broader context if you are considering filing a medical malpractice claim in Maryland.

 How can medical malpractice statistics help me if I was hurt in Maryland? +